-When you send a document to someone else to review or edit, you may want to prepare it first so that the editor or reviewer does not have to remember to t on the revision marks.
-After you have protected the document, any user must enter the correct password in or to t off the function or accept or reject changes.
+When you send a document to someone else to review or edit, you may want to prepare it first so that the editor or reviewer does not have to remember to turn on the revision marks.
+After you have protected the document, any user must enter the correct password in order to turn off the function or accept or reject changes.